Experimental political science: Measurement

 Lab procedures can be put into use in the measurement of the field.
 Risk aversion, time preference (patience), altruism, cooperation, competition, and in-group discrimination are the most common measures.

 Recruiting the treated

 This kind of lab-in-the-field experiment is for the circumstance that participants who have already been treated are being recruited.
 The experimenters are recruiting rather than implementing treatments.

 Teaching

 The purpose of the experimenter may be to teach the target population about the games by using a lab-in-the-field approach.
 Through this process, the experimenter could target a particular policy problem.
 The game could be the treatment in this circumstance.

 Audit study

 Audit studies are often used for measuring bias or discrimination.
-Audit studies are part of the constructure of a giant field experiment.
+Audit studies are part of the construction of a giant field experiment.
 This field experiment aims to measure the behaviour of participants in the field rather than to change it.
 In most cases, researchers use the ways like sending messages to measure participants' behaviours unobtrusively.